xNok/Cssb/docs/part1-automated-workflow/gulp_automated_workflow.md

 Create a Gulp Automated workflow
 ===

 An automated workflow helps you to save many hour of your time by using pre-programmed commands lines.
-Creating this tools is a bit like writing a recipes book, containing all the boring task you used to do.
+Moreover, Creating such tools is a bit like writing a recipes book, containing all the boring task you used to do.
 From now, we called this recipes book the __gulpfile__.

 However creating such a workflow required you to spend some time first to develop it.
-However creating such a tool is difficult because you have to together a lot of technology and make them work together in the proper way.
+It's still bit difficult to get a complete and an reliable engine, because  you have to together a lot of technology and make them work together in the proper way.

-The purpose of this documentation is to let you discover few technologies that I picked and integrated to my workflow and showed altenative choices to each of those technology.
-So you can understant my project and maybe start to build your own workflow.
+The purpose of this documentation is to let you discover few technologies that I picked and integrated to my workflow Every time I will also quotes altenative choices to each of those technology to gives the maximun information to make your choices.
+So with the documentation you can understant my project and maybe start to build your own workflow.

 # Get Ready